-USAIGC is a competitive gymnastics program whose focus is on athlete longevity and family flexibility.
+NGA is a competitive gymnastics program whose focus is on athlete longevity and family flexibility.
 The athletes stay on a progressive track that gives them the opportunity to remain involved in gymnastics through Junior High and High School.
-USAIGC athletes compete against other athletes with similar training regimens, keeping the “playing field” level.
-A typical USAIGC gymnast will train 4- 15 hours per week.
-There are 6 levels: Copper, Bronze, Silver, Gold, Platinum and Premeire and all gymnasts compete Optional routines at each level.
+NGA athletes compete against other athletes with similar training regimens, keeping the “playing field” level.
+A typical NGA gymnast will train 4- 15 hours per week.
+There are 6 levels: Copper, Bronze, Silver, Gold, Platinum and Premiere and all gymnasts compete Optional routines at each level.
 Former Blaze gymnasts competing in this program have gone on to compete at college level at such institutions as Syracuse University.

-Any gymnasts interested in becoming part of our USAG or USAIGC team please call to schedule an appointment for a tryout and interview with our coaches.
+Any gymnasts interested in becoming part of our USAG or NGA team please call to schedule an appointment for a tryout and interview with our coaches.